 Jack: I just cracked myself up here forgetting your last.
-So, um, since, since we don't really know each other at all anyway, tell us a little bit about yourself.
-This shows about the Opportunity Zone obviously, but there's a whole lot more to you than that.
+Since we don't really know each other at all anyway, tell us a little bit about yourself.
+This show’s about the Opportunity Zone obviously, but there's a whole lot more to you than that.
 So, tell us about yourself.
 Who are you, where did you come from and what brings you here today?

 Tom: Yeah, thank you.
-Born and raised in Reno, Nevada and a fourth, fourth generation native here.
+Born and raised in Reno, Nevada and a fourth generation native here.
 My kids are fifth generation natives, of Nevada on my side and my wife.
-Um, so we're pretty proud of about that fact.
-And, um, so I grew up in the construction business and ultimately made the natural progression into the development side.
-Um, I had always been drawn to, real estate and, and the development side really excited me.
-And so that's, you know, primarily on a professional side.
-Um, I dabbled in a couple of other businesses with, um, a cousin of mine early on out of college.
-Um, we're fairly successful, but I was always drawn back to the real estate and the construction.
-We also have a company called Bionic is a building system that we're very excited about that I, I've been working on since been in the construction business.
+So we're pretty proud of about that fact.
+And I grew up in the construction business and ultimately made the natural progression into the development side.
+I had always been drawn to real estate and the development side really excited me.
+And that's primarily on a professional side.
+I dabbled in a couple of other businesses with a cousin of mine early on out of college.
+We were fairly successful, but I was always drawn back to the real estate and the construction.
+We also have a company called Bionic.
+It is a building system that we're very excited about that I've been working on since I’ve been in the construction business.

 Jack: I do want to know more about that.
 I'm very interested in that.
-We'll get there in a minute because I'm going to ask you couple questions.
+We'll get there in a minute because I'm going to ask you a couple questions.

 Jack: So how long have you been in the business?

-Tom:Um, I've been in the business all my life, so I would say I've been professionally, I'm in the construction business about 35 years.
+Tom: I've been in the business all my life, so I would say I've been professionally in the construction business about 35 years.

 Jack: And where'd you go to school?

-Tom: I went away to college in Los Angeles, uh, to a junior college and played a little college football and um, immediately came back to northern Nevada, um, love Los Angeles, but I love it more to visit and not live there.
-So I made it, I made it about a year there.
-Jack and, uh, came back to reno to the University of Nevada, Reno and um, ended up starting a scrap recycling business with my cousin, who I grew up with.
+Tom: I went away to college in Los Angeles, to a junior college and played a little college football and immediately came back to northern Nevada.
+I love Los Angeles, but I love it more to visit and not live there.
+So I made it about a year there, Jack, and came back to Reno to the University of Nevada--Reno and ended up starting a scrap recycling business with my cousin, who I grew up with.